nitundatta8/costco-game/readme.md

     * Input: Name: "Ted" Job: "PizzaCutter"
     * Output: Your Character: "Ted, a Pizza Cutter in Warehouse 327.
 Your Seniority Level is 2.
 Your Stress Level is 3.
 You have 0 days time off.
 Your goal is to reach 5 days off before the stress forces you to quit."

-* - The program calculates and returns a price based on the amound of toppings, with cheese not counting as an extra topping.
+* - The program presents the character with "opponents" in the form of conflicts with co-workers.
+    * Input: "start Game"
+    * Output:  "Manager Jim-Bob wants to talk about your lack of initiative.
+Will you engage or will you shy away?"

+* - The user decides to confront or avoid the conflict.
+The outcome is determined in part by seniority and character "assets".
+    * Input: "Avoid!"
+    * Output:  "You successfully dodged a bullet.
+But you also are no closer to getting any time off."
-    * Input: "Large", "Cheese", "Pepperoni", "Anchovies"
+    * Input: "Confront!"
-    * Output: "Pizza 1, "Large", "Cheese", "Pepperoni", "Anchovies", "$14.00"

-* - The program has capabilities to handle multiple different pizzas, calculating total cost upon order
+    * Output: "You messed with the wrong manager on the wrong day.
+Jim Bob assigns you to the graveyard shift.
+Gain 2 stress points."
-    * Input: '"Large","Cheese", "Pepperoni", "Anchovies", '"Small", "Cheese", "Sausage"'
+    * Input: "Confront!"
-    * Output: '"Pizza 1", "Large","Cheese", "Pepperoni", "Anchovies", "$14.00"', '"Pizza 2", "Small", "Cheese", "Sausage", "$8.00"'

-* - As the user orders, they should be able to click on a list of their pizzas to see details, and delete a pizza if desired.
+    * Output: "Your winning smile and self-deprecating sense of humor win the day.
+You get assigned to hand out holiday sale flyers and put in line for a promotion.
+Seniority increases by 1 and stress decreases by 1!"

+* -
-    * Input: "Pizza 1" on click
+    * Input:
+    * Output:

-    * Output: "Large","Cheese", "Pepperoni", "Anchovies", "$14.00" - "Delete?"
+* -

-* - The program deletes pizzas upon click of the delete button.
-  * Input: "Cheese, Pepperoni, Anchovies" - "Delete?"  -- on click
+    * Input:
-  * Output: "pizza 1 - deleted"
+    * Output:

-* - The program gives a total price and estimated time that the pizza will be ready based on number of pizzas and pickup vs delivery option
-  * Example: Estimated time goes up by 5 minutes per pizza and 20 minutes is added if it is a delivery

 ## Known Bugs